 The growing visibility and cultural acceptance of non-mainstream identities, lifestyles and relationships has given rise to increased demand for psychologists who can respond competently to requests for professional services from culturally specific clients.

-The training program focuses on three elements we consider important to meet the needs of the communities of clients we serve:
+This program focuses on three elements we consider important to meet the needs of the communities of clients we serve:

 - deepening the clinical interviewing, case formulation and therapeutic skills from within a depth psychotherapy perspective,